trungnemo/quickdjango/README.md

   {% endfor %} {% endblock %}
 </div>
 ```
-## Pass the movies from the Database to the web pages
+## List all Movies (Pass the movies from the Database to the web pages)
 - List all the movies
-- View a movie details and watch the video
 ```python
 from django.shortcuts import render from .models import Movie